Blog

 Annual Subscription Billing Advantage No. 3: Churn Reduction

 “My experience is that customers tend to view an upfront annual payment as a sunk cost.
-This means they will probably have taken more time to make their purchase decision but will also make more effort to get the most from their purchase,” writes Jonathan Gettinger, CMO at Spoken Communications.
+This means they will probably have taken more time to make their purchase decision but will also make more effort to get the most from their purchase,” writes Jonathan Gettinger, CMO at Pipe17.

-Over the course of the year, your customer success team must help your customers get to that “aha moment” when they experience the value of your product.
+Over the years, your customer success team must help your customers get to that “aha moment” when they experience the value in your product.
 And in doing so, your success team must also provide a positive customer experience, helping turn a customer into a true promoter.
-After all, happy customers renew their annual subscriptions, champion your product and refer new prospects, which also reduces CAC.
+After all, happy customers renew their annual subscriptions, champion your product, and refer to new prospects, which also reduces CAC.

 The caveat here is your product must be worth an annual commitment.
-Knowing that customers may take more time to make a purchase if they face annual billing, savvy B2B SaaS companies often provide longer trials, more in-depth demos and a wealth of helpful blog posts and white papers to assist with that decision.
+Knowing that customers may take more time to purchase if they face annual billing, savvy B2B SaaS companies often provide longer trials, more in-depth demos, and a wealth of helpful blog posts and white papers to assist with that decision.

 Annual Subscription Billing Advantage No. 4: Customer Convenience